Translating between implicit and explicit versions of proof

 and the resulting certificate pair is passed to the kernel for checking.
 Thus,

-these paired FPCs are variants of the *-examples
+these paired FPCs are variants of the *-examples modules of the first group

-modules.
+that rely on existing *-fpc modules.
 The following combinations are included

 in the distribution.